beejunk/universal-snowpack-example/README.md

 * https://safe-everglades-56846.herokuapp.com/

-## @pika/web
+## Snowpack

-This application makes use of a handy tool called [@pika/web](https://github.com/pikapkg/web) which will take all your ES-module-compatable dependencies and install them in a designated folder that can then be used to serve up all required JavaScript assets.
+This application makes use of a handy tool called [Snowpack](https://github.com/pikapkg/snowpack) which will take all your ES-module-compatable dependencies and install them in a designated folder that can then be used to serve up all required JavaScript assets.

 ## Additional resources